What is the Mediterranean diet?

 - Use olive oil as the main source of added fats

-Olive oil is a staple ingredient in Mediterranean cuisine and is the main source of added lipids.
+Olive oil is a staple ingredient in Mediterranean cuisine and is the main source of added fats.
 It is rich in unsaturated fats, particularly monounsaturated fats, which are beneficial for health and help prevent cardiovascular diseases.
 Other sources of unsaturated fats also play an important role in the Mediterranean diet, such as seeds, nuts, and fatty fish.

-- Consume fruits and vegetables in abundance
+- Consume plenty of fruits and vegetables

-- Consume bread and other grains daily
+- Consuming bread and other grains daily

 - Choose fresh, local, and minimally processed foods